Small Biopharma Gene Therapy Companies Emerging in Gene and Cell Therapy

 Editas Medicine, located in Cambridge, MA, is translating the potential of the CRISPR/Cas9 and CRISPR/Cas12a genome editing systems into a pipeline of treatments for people living with serious diseases.
 It intends to develop, manufacture and commercialize precision genomic medicines for a broad class of diseases.

 In June, Editas Medicine closed its underwritten offering of 6,900,000 shares of its common stock at a public offering price of $31.25 per share.
 Gross proceeds from the offering were approximately $215.6 million.

 The company is using CRISPR, a genome editing technology, to develop new genomic medicines.
 Among the company’s programs, its first in-vivo CRISPR gene editing trial for treating Leber congenital amaurosis 10, an eye disorder, has been initiated.
 An IND filing for sickle cell disease is targeted for the end of 2020.
 In oncology, the company plans to start IND-enabling studies for allogeneic natural killer cell medicine in mid-2020.

 Freeline, located in Stevenage, UK, is focused on AAV-based gene therapy targeting the liver.
-The company is targeting those suffering from chronic, systemic diseases using gene therapy as a one-time treatment to provide a potential functional cure.
+It is one of the most reputed gene therapy companies which is targeting those suffering from chronic, systemic diseases using gene therapy as a one-time treatment to provide a potential functional cure.